 In a world where people spend their down time watching dragons fighting Night Kings, corporate videos can be notoriously boring.
 Animation brings new possibilities to the world of corporate video production – it goes where video can’t, to humanise your brand, simplify the complex and create a strong emotional connection with the viewer.

 Animation is watchable and compelling, making it a powerful corporate communication – and lead gen – tool.
 If you choose us as your corporate animation company, we will start by getting a clear understanding of who you’re targeting and what makes them tick.
-Armed with that knowledge, we will then put your brief through our creative brainstorming machine (an ideation and concept development process that is unique to TopLine and is designed to produce award-worthy ideas).
+Armed with that knowledge, we will then put your video production brief through our creative brainstorming machine (an ideation and concept development process that is unique to TopLine and is designed to produce award-worthy ideas).
 We will then bring the results to you for further development and refinement before getting started with scripting, character creation, storyboarding, animation, music and sound effects.